easy-node-pro/findora-validator-scripts/README.md

 Findora Validator Script Repo!

 ## Findora Node Scripts
-Below is our version of the installer script (node_init.sh) and the update version script (update_version_mainnet.sh).
+Below is our version of the installer script (node_init.sh) and the update version script (update_version.sh).
 Either script can be easily modified to be run on testnet, simply update the `NAMESPACE` variable at the start of either script.

 ### node_init.sh
 Easy Node's updated node_init.sh to create a **brand new server with a brand new wallet** in 1 swoop. **Do not run this on a server with your existing files or they will be overwritten!!!**